Scorpio Rising (film): Release

-The film premiered in October 1963 at the Gramercy Arts Theater in New York City.
+The film premiered on October 29, 1963, at the Gramercy Arts Theater in New York City.
+It was screened at the Knokke-Le-Zoute Experimental Film Festival in 1963 and the International West German Short Film Festival in 1964.

+When Bleecker Street Cinema in Greenwich Village switched from being a repertory cinema to a first-run theater, its first program was a double bill of Scorpio Rising and The Brig by Jonas Mekas.
+It continually drew large crowds, with lines around the block.
+Byron showed up regularly on his Harley-Davidson motorcycle and greeted attendees.
+Within the rising underground film scene, Scorpio Rising became the most widely distributed movie.
+Its popularity was credited with igniting leather gear and motorcycles as a fad in New York.

+Lawsuits

-At an art theater in Los Angeles, a screening was protested by the American Nazi Party on the basis that it insulted their flag.
+When the film was screened at an art theater in Los Angeles, it was protested by the American Nazi Party on the basis that it insulted their flag.
 The police were ultimately called to the site and arrested the theater manager for public obscenity and canceled the film's run.
+This happened March 7, 1964 at the Cinema Theater.

+Michael Getz was arrested and charged for screening the film.
+Prosecutor Warren Wolfe argued that Scorpio Rising's homosexual content was a "depiction of certain degenerate activity", and therefore obscene.
+He asserted that, for a few frames in the part scene, a man's penis was visible.
+The judge ruled that the film was obscene, and Getz was convicted.

-The case went to the California Supreme Court, where the case was settled in Anger's favor.
+The case was appealed to the California Supreme Court, where the case was settled in Getz's favor.
+This happened on December 19, 1964.
+It cost the Cinema Theater $7,000 to defend itself in court.
 Anger explained in an interview:

+The Nazi Party sued Anger for defamation.
+The Lutheran Church sued him for copyright infringement, but his use was found to be fair use.

 Critical response

 Scorpio Rising was praised by West Coast critics upon its initial release.
-When screened in New York City in 1964, Scorpio Rising garnered additional positive reviews from The New Yorker, Variety and Newsweek.
+When screened in New York City in 1964, the film garnered additional positive reviews from The New Yorker, Variety and Newsweek.
+A 1966 review by Brendan Gill called it "a strong and, despite its unpleasant subject matter, beautiful movie".

 Nora Sayre of The New York Times reviewed the film in 1975 stating, "Oddly enough, the references to the nineteen-fifties, which seemed dated and rather ponderous in 1965, don't make the film appear old-fashioned now.
 Admittedly, one then saw it in an unfortunate context – draped in the mystique of the underground, when a number of inferior films employed some similar imagery, such as the juxtaposition of Christ and hipsters, or close-ups of all-purpose skulls.
 But after a decade's education in put-ons, one can savor the impudent freshness of "Scorpio" today."